American-owned Spezia stuns Serie A leader AC Milan 2-0 - WHIZ News

 HOODOO ENDED

-Lorenzo Insigne ended his Juventus penalty hoodoo to help Napoli beat Juventus and avenge its Italian Super Cup defeat.
+Lorenzo Insigne ended his Juventus penalty hoodoo in helping Napoli beat Juventus.

-Napoli moved to fourth on the table, above Roma and Lazio on goal difference.
+Napoli moved to fourth, above Roma and Lazio on goal difference.
 It was two points below Juventus.

 It was the first league meeting between Napoli and Juventus this season.
-The October match in Turin was canceled due to coronavirus cases, initially earning Napoli a 3-0 default loss and a docked point.
+The October match in Turin was canceled due to coronavirus cases, and Napoli was issued a 3-0 default loss and docked a point.
 That was revoked on appeal but the match has yet to be rescheduled.

 DRAWFUL TORINO

-Torino drew a fifth successive match as it was held by fellow struggler Genoa to 0-0.
+Torino drew a fifth successive match as it was held by Genoa to 0-0.

 Genoa defender Davide Zappacosta almost scored against his old club but his effort came off the post.